mhf-air/u/README.md

 - **use + instead of pub for exporting symbols**

-	use + after symbol name. + to pub, no + to pub(super) (in Rust, Associated items in a pub Trait are public by default;
+	use + after symbol name. + to pub, no + to pub(crate) (in Rust, Associated items in a pub Trait are public by default;
 	Enum variants in a pub enum are also public by default)

 ```